The Prairie Provinces

 Facts about Saskatchewan

 It is considered the breadbasket of Canada because cereal cultivation takes place, allowing it to supply part of the country's internal demand.
-Geographically, it is larger than Thailand or Spain.
+Geographically, it is more significant than Thailand or Spain.
 It is one of two Canadian provinces without saltwater coasts.
 Before 1905, the province was part of Alberta.

 Climate

-Winter in January can be below -53 °C, while temperatures in July can reach approximately 41 °C. A relevant aspect is that the province's south receives around 2,300 hours of sunlight per year.
+In January, winter temperatures can drop to -53 °C, while in July they can reach approximately 41 °C. A relevant aspect is that the province's south receives around 2,300 hours of sunlight per year.
 The climate is quite harsh.

 How can you immigrate?